webix-hub/docs/data/api/refs/ui.datatable_events.md

 - api/ui.datatable_onheaderclick_event.md - occurs after clicking on header
 - api/link/ui.datatable_onitemclick_event.md - fires when a component item was clicked
 - api/link/ui.datatable_onitemdblclick_event.md - fires when a component item was double-clicked
+- api/link/ui.datatable_onliveedit_event.md - occurs when data was changed in the editor
 - api/link/ui.datatable_onloaderror_event.md - fires when an error occurs during data loading ( invalid server side response )
 - api/link/ui.datatable_onmousemove_event.md - fires when the mouse was moved over the specified component
 - api/link/ui.datatable_onmousemoving_event.md - fires when the mouse was moved over the component
 - api/link/ui.datatable_onmouseout_event.md - fires when the mouse was moved out from the specified item
 - api/ui.datatable_onresize_event.md - fires when the width or height of DataTable was changed
+- api/ui.datatable_onrowresize_event.md - fires when height of row was changed
 - api/ui.datatable_onscrollx_event.md - fires when the user scrolls the table left or right
 - api/ui.datatable_onscrolly_event.md - fires when the user scrolls the table up or down
 - api/ui.datatable_onselectchange_event.md - fires when selection is changed in DataTable